prathameshz/mini-aspire-api/README.md

 The task are mentioned below:

  - Build API's which allows users to register and login.
- - Build API's which allows users to create loan and create repayments.
+ - Build API's which allows users to create loan and show loan.
+ - Build API's which allows users to create repayments.

 ## Installation Instructions